-Approved award title FHEQ Level of award Total credits Credit requirements at level Differential levels of award

-Foundation Certificate (FdCert) Level 3 80 80 credits at Level 0 or above No differential level of award
+Approved award title FHEQ Level of award Total credits Credit requirements at level Differential levels of award Foundation Certificate (FdCert) Level 3 80 80 credits at Level 0 or above.
+The certificate should not be used as an intermediate exit award for other final awards.
+No differential level of award available.
+Certificate (Cert) Level 4 60 At least 50 credits at Level 1 or above.

-The certificate is approved for available.

-UWE Bristol's International

-College only and should not be

-used as an intermediate exit

-award for other final awards.

-Certificate (Cert) Level 4 60 At least 50 credits at Level 1 or No differential level of award

-above. available.

 10 credits permitted at Level 0.

-Certificate in Education Learning and Level 4 120 At least 70 credits at Level 2 or No differential level of award
+No differential level of award available.
+Certificate in Education Learning and Skills Level 4 120 At least 70 credits at Level 2 or above.

-Skills above. available.

 50 credits permitted at Level 1.

-Certificate of Higher Education Level 4 120 At least 100 credits at Level 1 or Pass / Distinction.
+No differential level of award available.
+Certificate of Higher Education (CertHE) Level 4 120 At least 100 credits at Level 1 or above.

-(CertHE) above.

 20 credits permitted at Level 0.

-Certificate in Professional Level 4 120 At least 100 credits at Level 1 or No differential level of award
+Pass / Distinction.
+Certificate in Professional Development (CertPD) Level 4 120 At least 100 credits at Level 1 or above.

-Development (CertPD) above. available.

 20 credits permitted at Level 0.

-Diploma (Dip) Level 5 200 At least 80 credits at Level 2 or No differential level of award
+No differential level of award available.
+Diploma (Dip) Level 5 200 At least 80 credits at Level 2 or above.
+At least 100 credits at Level 1 or above.

-above. available.

-At least 100 credits at Level 1 or

-above.

 20 credits permitted at Level 0.
+No differential level of award available.
+Approved award title FHEQ Level of award Total credits Credit requirements at level Differential levels of award